 One of our foundational values in Appalachia is hospitality.
 As such, we are committed to welcoming people of all identities, seen and unseen, across all intersections, as we weave a tapestry of differences into a strong and vibrant workforce.
 We strive to uphold values of diversity, equity, and inclusion, and we invite interested applicants from underrepresented groups who are also committed to a multicultural orientation.

 Johnson City is beautiful and affordable, and our internship is a mature program that supports work-life balance, professional identity development, and mutual respect.
 When people think of Appalachia, many images/stereotypes come to mind.
 Johnson City has four Starbucks cafes and a Bonefish Grill - no one is "roughing it" here.
 And we are diversifying; Hispanic people are the fastest-growing demographic in our region.

 Due to the rugged rural geography, our patients travel an average of an hour to the VA for care.
 Our mission is to help those who served and continue to face challenges with poverty, lack of health education and resources, geographic isolation, and stigma.

 We founded our Mental Health Diversity, Equity, and Inclusion Committee in 2000, and we continue to focus on diverse staff and intern recruitment.
 Our VA employs 2500+ people from all backgrounds.
 We are affiliated with a medical school, several nursing schools, and a college of pharmacy.
 This hub of health care education attracts more ethnic/racial diversity to the community.

 Interns also have the opportunity to co-lead our LGBT group and be involved in the care of transgendered veterans.

-We have a strong tradition of training and hiring people of differing abilities and sexual orientations.
 We hope you will consider applying to our program, and we wish you the best of luck in this process.